 REGISTRATION AND BORROWING PRIVILEGES

-The library participates in the SHARE automation network and works cooperatively with other SHARE libraries in Kenosha, Racine, and Walworth counties to maintain borrowers’ records and lend materials.
-Beginning January 2018, SHARE libraries will include all public libraries in Rock County.
+The library participates in the SHARE automation network and works cooperatively with other SHARE libraries in Kenosha, Racine, Walworth, and Rock counties to maintain borrowers’ records and lend materials.
 Library patrons of any SHARE library enjoy lending privileges at the Kenosha Public Library by presenting their home library card.